angeluray/ArtScope-CP/README.md

 > Capstone Project of Module 1.

-# Project Name
+# ArtScope

-> This is the final project of the module 1 in Microverse our approach was put in practice all the skills we got through our first module, such as Set up linters, Git and the Github Flow, Flexbox and Grid, HTML/CSS and JS best practices to recreate a webpage from scratch using visual content.
+> This is the final project of the module 1 in Microverse our approach was put in practice all the skills we got through our first module, such as Set up linters, Git and the Github Flow, Flexbox and Grid, HTML/CSS and JS best practices to recreate a webpage from scratch using visual content/guidelines.

 ## Built With